Azure/azure-iot-device-ecosystem/Azure_Certified_Device/Get_Started_Templates/IoT-Plug-and-Play/template-plug-and-play-getstarted.md

 git clone https://github.com/Azure/azure-iot-sdk-node

 - Install required libraries
-1. In a local terminal window, go to the folder of your cloned repository and navigate to the /azure-iot-sdk-node/device/samples/pnp folder.
+In a local terminal window, go to the folder of your cloned repository and navigate to the /azure-iot-sdk-node/device/samples/pnp folder.
 Then run the following command to install the required libraries:

   npm install

-2.Open the file simple_thermostat.js in a text editor.
+- Open the file simple_thermostat.js in a text editor.
+- Locate the following code in the file:

-  DEVICE_CONNECTION_STRING = "[device connection string]"
+ connectionString = "[device connection string]"

   Replace [device connection string] with the connection string for your device.
 Save the changes.